-According to EPA, AQI values typically are below 100, with higher values registered just a handful of times annually.
-Major cities usually suffer more air pollution than smaller ones, and as a result may exceed 100 more frequently.
+According to the EPA, AQI values typically are below 100, with higher values registered at just a handful of times annually.
+Major cities usually suffer more air pollution than smaller ones, and as a result, may exceed 100 more frequently.
 Values over 200 are infrequent, and those over 300 are extremely rare.
 Such readings may occur during a forest fire, for example.

 It is unfortunate that the AQI is needed.
 It is an important tool, however, and health risks associated with poor air quality can be mitigated through its use.